rahuldebug/Spring-Core/README.md

         @EnableScheduling

+[Types of APIs]

+        Rest , Graphql , gRPC

-[API Best Practices]
+[API Best Practices REST]

 [Naming]

         Name should be meaningful and must tell what Api actually does, it should be a verb.
 [Parameters]

         Just to make api future-proof we should not take in unnecessary parameters , instead we should rely  on versioning .
         [information]
         Fetched data should not send extra information , over fetching and under-fetching should be avoided [HTTP Verbs]
         Proper verbs should be used , we should not be sending data in get call . so POST , GET , PUT , PATCH, DELETE should be used correctly .
         Http Verbs
             - GET Request to retrieve data
             - HEAD similar to GET without response body
             - POST uses entity to create resource
             - PUT it replaces current target resource with the payload
             - DELETE it deletes the resource
             - CONNECT , TRACE  -- never used
             - OPTIONS describes the supported communication.
             - PATCH partial modification of resource

+[Idempotency]

+          Get , delete , Put , Patch calls are already idempotent to achieve idempotency we need to manage Post calls -every post call should be accompanied by id (any kind of id) which should be unique so that if same request is hit twice it should not create new resource .

 [Error Codes]

         Proper codes and correct errors should be sent on call .
         - 1xx continuing processing
           - 2xx Success
           - 3xx redirection
           - 4xx client error
           - 5xx server error

 [MAVEN LIFECYCLE]